 Spring Cloud Tutorials – Auto Refresh Config Changes using Spring Cloud Bus

-In the previous article Introduction to Spring Cloud Config Server we have seen how to use Spring Cloud Config Server.
+In the previous article, Introduction to Spring Cloud Config Server, we have seen how to use Spring Cloud Config Server.

 Solution

-In previous post we have created catalog-service as a SpringBoot application which act as a Config Client.
+In the previous post, we created catalog-service as a Spring Boot application that acts as a Config Client.

 <dependency>